 12. Be A Natural Leader

-You do not need an official invitation to be a leader; you can take the lead on many activities without encroaching on your manager’s authority or creating resentment with your teammates.
+You do not need an official invitation to be a leader; you can lead many activities without infringing on your manager’s authority or creating resentment among your teammates.

-- Be a thought leader by planning ahead and researching specific topics of interest to the team or group objectives.
+• Be a thought leader by planning and researching specific topics of interest to the team or group objectives.

 These actions will get you noticed and unlock future opportunities.